The tutorial shows how to insert today's date in your worksheets and demonstrates a few other uses of TODAY function in Excel.

 The result may look something similar to this:

 The detailed steps to set up a conditional formatting rule can be found here: How to create a conditional formatting rule based on formula.

-To have a closer look at the formulas discussed in this tutorial, you are welcome to download our Excel Today's Date workbook.
+To have a closer look at the formulas discussed in this tutorial, you are welcome to download our sample workbook below.
+Thank you for reading!

 For more examples of using the TODAY function in Excel, please check out the following tutorials: